SyntaxSentinels/SyntaxSentinels/src/backend/README.md

 # SyntaxSentinels Source Code

-This folder contains the **source code** for the SyntaxSentinels backend, built with Python and Flask.
+This folder contains the **source code** for the SyntaxSentinels backend, built with Python and SQS.

 ## Table of Contents